Building Green was a website and resource managed by volunteers, and a platform for engagement and promotion of nature in the city.

-Brighton & Hove Building Green was founded by James Farrell, an environmentalist and local resident.
-As policy advisor to the Mayor of London he developed the first planning requirements for green roofs and walls in the UK, and was involved in supporting the green roof revolution in London.
+As policy advisor to the Mayor of London, James developed the first planning requirements for green roofs and walls in the UK, and was involved in supporting the green roof revolution in London.
+Originally a conservationist, James is also a coach and has over 30 years experience in the environment sector.

 - Worked with partners Living Roofs, Grass Roof Company and Brighton Permaculture Trust to establish the UK’s first training in DIY green roofing in 2007.
-These workshops are now delivered in London by The Human Nature Partnership.
+These workshops are now delivered by The Human Nature Partnership.

 - Establishing the volunteer management of the Madeira Drive green wall and working to restore it to its former glory.

-- Publishing a set of case studies to promote Brighton & Hove’s green roofs
+- Publishing a set of Case studies to promote Brighton & Hove’s green roofs

 - Publishing a local history of Madeira Drive – the miracle mile.